ILFforever/S0rtieAI/README.md

 - Waveform Image focus detection
 - Bulk Image processing
 - Post sort summary with Graph and Preview
-- Ability to upload your own YOLO V11 models (.pt) to detect subjects
+- Ability to upload your own YOLO V11 models (.pt) to detect custom subjects (You will need to update the scoring algorithm)

 **Instructions**